 2504-01 PURPOSE

-01.01 To specify the inspection policies for reviewing the construction programs not directly related to Inspections, Tests, Analyses and Acceptance Criteria (ITAAC) that support construction of a plant licensed in accordance with 10 CFR Part 52.
+01.01 To specify the inspection policies for reviewing the construction programs not directly related to Inspections, Tests, Analyses and Acceptance Criteria (ITAAC) that support construction of a plant licensed in accordance with Title 10 of the Code of Federal Regulations (10 CFR) Part 52.

 01.02 To specify the inspection policies to assess whether a licensee conforms to and correctly implements the preoperational testing portion of the Initial Test Program (ITP) contained in the Final Safety Analysis Report (FSAR).